BDL - LAX

 The average price of all round-trip flights from Hartford to Los Angeles clicked on KAYAK for each day over the last 12 months.

-When flying from Hartford to Los Angeles, you should consider leaving on a Monday and avoid Saturdays if you are looking for the best rates.
-For your return to Hartford, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.
+When flying from Hartford to Los Angeles, you should consider leaving on a Wednesday and avoid Thursdays if you are looking for the best rates.
+For your return to Hartford, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Hartford to Los Angeles?